-Article 9 Article 8 (Stopping up of streets) provides for the Council to permanently stop up the streets specified in Parts 1 and 2 of Schedule 43.
-No street listed in Part 1 of Schedule 4-3 can be stopped up unless a replacement street has first been provided.
-The streets listed in Part 2 of Schedule 4-3 may only be stopped up if one of the conditions set out in paragraph (4) has been met.
+Article 8 (Stopping up of streets) provides for the Council to permanently stop up the streets specified in Parts 1 and 2 of Schedule 3.
+No street listed in Part 1 of Schedule 3 can be stopped up unless a replacement street has first been provided.
+The streets listed in Part 2 of Schedule 3 may only be stopped up if one of the conditions set out in paragraph (4) has been met.
 Paragraph (5) provides for all rights of way along any street stopped up to be extinguished, and allows the Council to use the stopped up street for the purposes of the Development, whilst paragraph (6) provides for payment of compensation to any person suffering loss of any private right of way under this article.

-Paragraph (7) provides that this article is subject to paragraph 2 of Schedule 41-10 (provisions relating to statutory undertakers etc.).
+Paragraph (7) provides that this article is subject to paragraph 2 of Schedule 10 (provisions relating to statutory undertakers etc.).

-Article 40-9 (Temporary stopping up and diversion of streets) provides for the temporary stopping up of streets.
+Article 9 (Temporary stopping up and diversion of streets) provides for the temporary stopping up of streets.
 In an extension to the model clauses, paragraph (2) confers a power on the Council to use any street temporarily stopped up under this article, which is within the Order limits, as a temporary working site.
-Where the highway is specified in Schedule 54, the Council is only required to consult the relevant highway authority.
+Where the highway is specified in Schedule 4, the Council is only required to consult the relevant highway authority.
 This is on the basis that such stoppings up will have already been considered in the application for the Order.
-If the Council wishes to temporarily stop up other highways which are not specified in Schedule 54, paragraph (5)(b) provides that the Council requires the consent of the relevant highway authority, which may attach reasonable conditions to any such consent.
+If the Council wishes to temporarily stop up other highways which are not specified in Schedule 4, paragraph (5)(b) provides that the Council requires the consent of the relevant highway authority, which may attach reasonable conditions to any such consent.

-Article 41-10 (Creation and maintenance of new highways) is adapted from the model clauses and governs the creation of new highways under the Order (i.e. under articles 7 and 98).
-Paragraph (1) provides that the highways specified in column 4 of Schedule 2 (replacement and closure of level crossings) and column 4 of Part 1 of Schedule 43 (streets to be stopped up) must be completed to the reasonable satisfaction of the highway authority and will be maintained by the Council for a period of 12 months following their completion.
-Paragraph (2) provides that the highways referred to in paragraph (1) are to have the designation specified in column 4 of the Schedules in which they are described -upon completion to the reasonable satisfaction of the highway authority.
+Article 10 (Creation of new highways) is adapted from the model clauses and governs the creation of new highways under the Order (i.e. under articles 7 and 8).
+Paragraph (1) provides that the highways specified in column 4 of Schedule 2 (replacement and closure of level crossings) and column 4 of Part 1 of Schedule 3 (streets to be stopped up) are to have the designation specified in column 4 of the Schedules in which they are described upon completion to the reasonable satisfaction of the highway authority.